top of page

 Limewash photo

-If you’ve been scrolling through design inspiration lately, you’ve probably come across the soft, chalky texture of limewash walls.
+If you’ve been scrolling through design inspirations lately, you’ve probably come across the soft, chalky texture of limewash walls.
 With their old-world character, subtle movement, and matte finish, limewash walls have become a favorite among designers and DIYers alike.
 The best part?
 You don’t need to hire a professional to get the look.

 What Is Limewash, Anyway?